wapco-ai/gsai/README.md

 single SQLite file named `app.db` in the project directory.
 On first run the application creates a default user `wapco` with password `wapco`.

+Completed processes can be removed from the **Previous Processes** page.
+Click the trash icon labeled **حذف پروژه** to delete a project along with its attachments and analysis folder.

 ## Usage examples

 Processing a directory of images from the command line: